Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/6-build-linux-sw-for-ps.md

 </table>

-# Build and Debug Linux Applications
+# Building and Debugging Linux Applications

-The earlier examples highlighted the creation of the bootloader images and bare-metal applications for APU, RPU, and PMU using the Vitis™ IDE.
+The earlier examples highlighted the creation of bootloader images and bare-metal applications for APU, RPU, and PMU using the Vitis™ IDE.
 In this chapter, we will introduce how to develop Linux applications.

 ## Example 8: Create Linux Images and Applications using PetaLinux